-After you've selected the regions you want to modify, right click and choose the format shape options.
+After you've selected the regions you want to change right click and choose the format shape options.
 On the fill menu, turn up the Transparency slider to fade out the selected regions.
-You can leave them in the map view, but fading them a bit will bring more focus to the critical parts of the PowerPoint map.
+You can leave them in the map view but fading them a bit brings more focus to the critical parts of the PowerPoint map.

 3. Remove Regions as Needed

 Just because the map features a broad region with many states or countries in it, that doesn't mean that you've got to include all of them.
 You can select individual areas to remove.